RELATIVE PRONOUN

 WHICH

-Subject or object pronoun for animals, and things.
+Subject or object pronoun for

 Do you see the dog which is sleeping on the floor?